 Therapist: Let’s step back now to understand about what you just said and the impact it may have had on Rob.

 Rob: See how impossible she is?
 (Said in an exasperated manner, as you probably realize.)

 Therapist: Please let me talk to Sharon about this matter for the next couple of minutes.
 This is going to be in the best interest of both of you.
 (Slight pause.)
 They both remain quiet.
 The therapist then continues, looking at Sharon.)
 I’m planning on saying some things to you that you may have a negative reaction to.
 Do I have your O.K. to say these things to you?

 Comments: The therapist is modeling here, in part, practicing “meta-communication.”
 This is a form of communicating about the communication process itself.
 It has the effect of de-escalating the emotional tensions that are starting to build up between Rob and Sharon.

 Sharon: That’s fine with me.
 I’m open to hearing what you have to say.
 That’s why we’re here.

 Therapist: I appreciate your non-defensiveness about this.
+(The therapist gives reinforcement for valued, therapeutically helpful responses.)
 (A slight pause.)
 A couple of minutes ago you said to Rob “You’re always thinking about yourself!”
 How were you feeling when you said that to him?

 Sharon: He’s so self-centered.
 Why can’t he think about what I’m going through, for a change?